Prince-695/my-portfolio/README.md

 # or
 yarn dev
 ```
--- **Your portfolio will be live at http://localhost:3000. 🎉
+- **Your portfolio will be live at http://localhost:3000. 🎉

 ### **🌐 Portfolio Link**
--- **Check out the live version of my portfolio:
+- **Check out the live version of my portfolio**: